sustrik/ribosome/README.md

 ##Syntax highlighting

-Given that DNA files contain two overlapping indentations, for good readability it is crucial to highlight the lines starting with dot (.) in a different colour.
+Given that DNA files contain two overlapping indentations, it is crucial for good readability to highlight the dot-style ribosome lines in a different colour than surrounding Ruby code.

-Currently supported highlighters:
+Following highlighters are supported at the moment:

     ribosome.vim